Trane Central AC Maintenance Guide

 Step 2: Replace or clean the air filter

-Step 3: Clear debris around the outdoor condenser
+Step 5: Clean the outdoor condenser coil

 When to Call a Pro